pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 |4|true|4|
 |5|true|5|

-The example shown above requires the programmer to use PostgreSQL™ specific code in a supposedly portable API which is not ideal.
+The example shown above requires the programmer to use PostgreSQL® specific code in a supposedly portable API which is not ideal.
 Also it sets the threshold only for that particular statement which is some extra typing if we wanted to use that threshold for every statement.
 Let's take a look at the other ways to set the threshold to enable server side prepared statements.
 There is already a hierarchy in place above a `PreparedStatement` , the `Connection` it was created from, and above that